christinakouridi/babygie/README.md

 - `babyai/rl/algos/ppo.py`: adds a clipping parameter for the value loss; previously the clipping parameter for the surrogate loss function was used
 - `scripts/gie_evaluate.py`: enables visualisation of trained agents tested on typical BabyAI instructions, a custom instruction set to assess language understanding, and paraphrased instructions (note the latter should only be used with models trained with BERT (fixed or fine-tuned), otherwise the learnt embedding layer will assign a random embedding to out-of-vocabulary words in our paraphrased instructions, which can in turn result in an adversarial attack on the policy)
 - `babyai/levels/verifier.py`: adds custom sets of instructions to assess the language understanding of trained agents, and how they can generalise to syntactically-diverse, paraphrased instructions
+- `gym-minigrid/gym_minigrid/roomgrid.py`: adds function to populate grid with instruction objects and distractors from our custom compositional train-test splits

 # Running